Brands Hatch: 1960s

-The winter of 1962/63 was severe, causing the cancellation of most sports, which resulted in empty television screens on occasions.
-The lack of sport to show, virtually created Rallycross for on 9 February a rallycross-type event was staged on the slushy Brands Hatch car parks in front of the TV cameras (not the Rallycross Circuit used in the 1980s and 1990s).
+The severe winter of 1962/63 caused the cancellation of most sports, which resulted in empty television screens on occasions.
+The lack of sport to show virtually created Rallycross, for on 9 February a rallycross-type event was staged on the slushy Brands Hatch car parks in front of the TV cameras (not the Rallycross Circuit used in the 1980s and 1990s).
 The event had been quickly organised by Raymond Baxter of the BBC and the London Motor Club, and saw Timo Mäkinen win easily in the works Austin-Healey 3000.

-The second Motor-sponsored Six-Hour saloon car race, was a round on the inaugural European Touring Car Challenge.
+The second Motor-sponsored Six-Hour saloon car race, was a round of the inaugural European Touring Car Challenge.
 It was run in appalling conditions on 6 July.
-The large crowd witness the favourite, a 7-litre Ford Galaxie driven by Dan Gurney and Jack Brabham floundered in the wet and the Jaguar dominated the race.
+The large crowd witness the favourite, a 7-litre Ford Galaxie driven by Dan Gurney and Jack Brabham, floundering in the wet and the Jaguar dominated the race.
 Victory went to Roy Salvadori and Denny Hulme from Peter Linder and Peter Nöcker after the winners on the road, Mike Salmon and Pete Sutcliffe being disqualified for engine irregularities.
 The Guards Trophy was run for sports cars and went to Roger Penske driving his Zerex Special, which was based on a Cooper F1 chassis.

 The British Grand Prix came to Kent in 1964 and was to be shared with Silverstone in alternate years until 1986.
 Also the race was given the courtesy title European Grand Prix and the management rose to the occasion.
 The date was 11 July, a cool and dry day which saw Jim Clark at his best in the Lotus 25 winning by 2.8secs from Graham Hill in the BRM P261, who was followed home by John Surtees in the V8 Ferrari 158; fourth and one lap down was Jack Brabham driving a car bearing his own name.
 A further lap down in fifth place was Lorenzo Bandini in the V6 Ferrari with Phil Hill taking the final World Championship point in a Cooper.
 The race average was 94.14 mph and Clark set the fastest lap at 1min 38.8secs (96.5 mph).
 The Motor Six Hours had its third and final running on 6 June (still a round of the ETCC), with victory going to the Alan Mann-entered Lotus-Cortinas of Sir John Whitmore/Peter Proctor and Henry Taylor/Peter Harper.